canturkmen/CS412-Project/README.md

 print(prompts_cleaned)
 print(questions_cleaned)
 Explanation: In this code snippet, we applied text preprocessing to both questions and prompts.
 The text preprocessing includes converting them to lowercase, removing digits and non-alphanumeric characters.
-Moreover, we removed stopwords and Lemmatized words.
+Moreover, we removed stopwords and lemmatized words.
 The reason for text preprocessing was to have clean and standardized text which helped us to increase our model's accuracy.

 Code snippet2:
 sentences = [prompt.split() for prompt in prompts]